From Staff Reports

 In a Dec.
 12 letter to President Barack Obama, Cardin and Mikulski led the Maryland congressional delegation in expressing their strong support for O’Malley’s appeal for individual disaster assistance for five Maryland counties, including Garrett County.

-“Superstorm Sandy’s wrath had a measurable impact on residents of Maryland, and especially on the residents of Garrett County,” said Mikulski, chairwoman of the Senate Appropriations Committee.
+“Superstorm Sandy’s wrath had a measurable impact on residents of Maryland, and especially on the residents of Garrett County,” stated Mikulski, chairwoman of the Senate Appropriations Committee.
 “More than two months after Sandy, it’s important for these residents to know they have a federal government on their side.
 Maryland suffered a double whammy.
 Our coastal areas along the beloved Chesapeake Bay and the Atlantic Ocean were hit by the hurricane.
 In Garrett County, called the Switzerland of Maryland, we were hit by a blizzard.
 The TV cameras have left, but the compelling human need has not.”

 The damage to homes and businesses during the strom is magnified when considering the degree to which the economy is linked to tourism, states the letter.